diffplug/gitfromscratch/manuscript/share/branches/branches.md

-# Collaborating on a moving target
+# Collaborate on a moving target

 In [an earlier section](../branches/branches.md) we discussed what a branch actually was - a name that points to a commit.
 When synchronizing with teammates, it is important to also remember the intent behind publishing a branch.  **The purpose of publishing a branch is to synchronize and integrate work around a specific objective**.
 You can use your own convention, but the following are common: